garinga djimbayang grants

 Funding

-This garinga djimbayang grant is funded through the $50 million Agricultural College Modernisation Program, administered by the Department of Energy, Environment and Climate Action (DEECA) on behalf of the Victorian Government.
+The garinga djimbayang Grant Program is funded through the $50 million Agricultural College Modernisation Program (ACMP), administered by the Department of Energy, Environment and Climate Action (DEECA) on behalf of the Victorian Government.
+There is no further funding available through the ACMP.

 Contact

-For more information about the garinga djimbayang grants email the Agriculture Victoria team at skillsandsafety@agriculture.vic.gov.au
+For more information about garinga djimbayang email the Agriculture Victoria team at skillsandsafety@agriculture.vic.gov.au